MLB Betting – The Basics

 Runline Bets

-A runline bet involves predicting which team will win by a certain amount of runs.
-This is the spread bets in other sports like football and basketball.
-With runline bets, the favorite team will have a negative runline (-1.5) while the underdog team has a positive runline (+1.5).
+Runline bets require predicting which team will win by a specific number of runs.
+This type of bet is akin to spread betting in football and basketball.
+In runline betting, the favorite team is given a negative runline (-1.5), while the underdog team has a positive runline (+1.5).

 Total Bets

-A total bet involves predicting whether the combined score of both teams will be over or under a certain number.
-The oddsmaker will set the line and you can bet on whether the total points scored in a game are above or below that number.
+Total bets, also known as over/under bets, involve predicting whether the combined score of both teams will be over or under a specified number.
+Oddsmakers set a line, and bettors can wager on whether the total points scored in a game will be above or below that line.

 MLB Parlays and Round Robins

-Parlays and round robins are two types of bets that involve combining multiple wagers into one bet.
-With a parlay, you combine multiple individual wagers into one bet with the payout increasing as each team covers its respective spread.
-A round-robin is similar to a parlay but offers more flexibility in terms of how the bets are combined.
+Parlays and round robins are two types of bets that involve combining multiple wagers into one.
+In parlays, bettors combine individual wagers, with the payout increasing as each team covers its respective spread.
+Round robins offer more flexibility in how bets are combined, with bettors choosing various combinations of teams.

-For instance, if you had a 4-team parlay with the following wagers:
+Using a 4-team parlay as an example, let’s consider the following wagers:

 • Atlanta Braves (-170)